krypt0nn/neutralino-appimage-bundler/README.md

     // If true, then AppImage will contain binary's shared libraries
     includeLibraries: false,

+    // If true, the AppImage will run only with root privileges
+    sudo: false,

     // Path to the appimage to save
     output: path.join(__dirname, 'el-passant.AppImage'),